DonGill/myPy/learning/md-reporting/readme.md

 ## To archive and report current day
 If you wanted to archive and run reports against a particular branch like ga-threshold, you'd:
-1. In your Git client, ensure you are on the ga-threshold branch and pull from origin to ensure that you have the most up to date files locally.
+1. In your Git client, ensure you are in the ga-threshold branch and pull from origin to ensure that you have the most up to date files locally.
 2. After verifying the above, use the following syntax for app.py:

 ```Python
 c:\mypy\learning\md-reporting Python app.py -b ga-threshold
 ```
-**Note**: You will find the report spreadsheets in the dated archived in c:\git-arch for the branch and date used.
+**Note**: Upon completion, you can locate the report spreadsheets in the appropriate repo > branch > date hierarchy of the required c:\git-arch folder.
+Folder and files dates following the following format: *YYYY.MM.DD*, or *2016.09.23*

 ## To run reports against a historical archived branch skipping archiving steps